codebytere/node-mac-contacts/README.md

 This module exposes an `EventEmitter`, which can be used to listen to potential changes to the `CNContactStore`.
 When a contact is changed either with methods contained in this module, or manually by a user, the `contact-changed` event will be emitted.

-Owing to the underlying architecture of this module, the listener must be manually managed; before use you must initialize it with `listener.setup()` and when you are finished listening for events you must remove it with `listener.remove()`
+Owing to the underlying architecture of this module, the listener must be manually managed; before use you must initialize it with `listener.setup()` and when you are finished listening for events you must remove it with `listener.remove()`.
+To check if a listener is currently active, use `listener.isListening()`.

 Example Usage: